CreativeCollisionsLimited/mdc-developer-documentation/docs/docs/git/code_reviews.md

 Check that the code is written with likely future use-cases in mind.

 ### Patterns & Naming conventions
-Adding new code to a codebase is whether it matches the patterns that your team have already established.
+Adding new code to a code base is whether it matches the patterns that your team have already established.

 ### Test Coverage and Test Quality
 A flawed test is more dangerous than having no test.